webqit/webflo/README.md

  </html>
 ```

 You'll find many other OOHTML features that let you write the most enjoyable HTML.
-And when you need to write class-based components, you'll fall in love with [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
+And when you need to write class-based components, you'll find a friend in [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!

 #### Templating